Everything you need to know

 There is no age limit for companies to participate.
 Qualification depends on a variety of factors, such as U.S./ Southeast Asia market potential, team, and funding, among others.

 We look for startups that are ready to expand to the U.S. or Southeast Asia, regardless of their funding stage.
 The size of participating companies varies widely, from teams of five to larger.

 As long as your company is incorporated in Germany (supported legal forms: UG; AG; GmbH; GmbH & Co.
 KG), you are welcome to apply.
 Founder nationality doesn’t impact selection into the program.

 All program services, including mentoring and office space, are free to participating companies.
 Companies, however, are responsible for associated costs, such as travel and accommodations.
-Special requirements for our Silicon Valley and New York programs: Upon acceptance into the program, each selected company will be asked to confirm their participation, preferred program location, and start date.
+Special requirements for our Silicon Valley, New York, and Southeast Asia programs: Upon acceptance into the program, each selected company will be asked to confirm their participation, preferred program location, and start date.
 To guarantee their spot in the program, each selected company is required to pay a participation deposit of €1,000 NET (within 3 business days of confirming program participation).
 The deposit will be refunded in full upon successful graduation at the end of the program.

 No. We take no equity in your company.

 You can apply online at any time after choosing the right program for your company and following our application steps: Silicon Valley and New York: You can apply online at any time, however, there are stipulated application deadlines for each class commencing in January, April, July and October.
 Life Sciences: We accept applications anytime, there are no deadlines.
 Our Selection Committee meets every 6-8 weeks to review all submitted applications.
 Southeast Asia: You can apply online at any time, however there are stipulated application deadlines for each class commencing in Singapore in March, June, and September.